metalama/Metalama.Documentation/content/conceptual/implementation/aspect-serialization.md

 ### Implementing a serializer for a third-party type

-If you must implement serialization for a class whose you don't own the source code (or to which you don't want to add a package reference to Metalama), follow these steps:
+If you must implement serialization for a class whose source code you don't own (or to which you don't want to add a package reference to Metalama), follow these steps:

 1. Create a class derived from <xref:Metalama.Framework.Serialization.ValueTypeSerializer`1> or <xref:Metalama.Framework.Serialization.ReferenceTypeSerializer`1> class.
 The class must have a default public constructor.
 2. Register the serializer by using the assembly-level <xref:Metalama.Framework.Serialization.ImportSerializerAttribute>.